BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/SpooderGuy/index.md

 Make your very own string shooting device that shares startling similarities to a certain Marvel / Sony superhero!

-This guide is still being developed, but below is a general overview.

-# Materials Needed ( Shown Left->Right, Top->Bottom ) #
+# Materials Needed #
 - Loop Lasso / two wheels close to each other
 - A loop of string with no knots
 - Micro bit and Neurobit
 - EMG Signal Cable
 - 3 Electrodes

-Optional
+- A relay, we used [this one from grove / seeed studio] (https://www.seeedstudio.com/Grove-Relay.html) but any one-way electromechanical switch will do.

+**Optional**
-- 3D printer / Some casing
+- 3D printer / a case to hold both the neurobitand
+- Soldering iron, solder, protective gear
 - Arm Bands
+- Three small screws or bolts

 # Software #
 This project is fairly simple from a software perspective: you'll simply pair the input from an EMG to a signal output.
 To make this work, we'll re-use code from the EMG lecture and pair it to a DigitalWrite command in an if-else statement.